eliovir/rust-examples/README.md

     * Design pattern Command: `design_pattern-command.rs`
     * Design pattern Template method: `design_pattern-templatemethod.rs`
     * Design pattern Chain of Command: `design_pattern-chain_of_command.rs`
+    * Design pattern Visitor: `design_pattern-visitor.rs`

 [The Rust Reference Manual]: http://doc.rust-lang.org/rust.html
 [Book]: http://doc.rust-lang.org/book/

 # Compile and running it

-You will need the version 1.3.0 of the rust compiler.
+You will need the version 1.29.1 of the rust compiler.
 If you encounter problems, make sure you have the right version before creating an issue.

 The simplest way to build **rust-examples** is to do a clone and use ``make`` to compile: